ui3TD/IM-HarmonyIntegration/README.md

 ## INSTALL INSTRUCTIONS (Windows x64):

+These instructions re for Windows x64.
 MacOS or Linux users should see the section below instead.

 1. Download IM-HarmonyIntegration.zip **[HERE](https://github.com/ui3TD/IM-HarmonyIntegration/releases)**
 2. Paste everything into the Idol Manager directory